Hyser Rivers Museum

 When West River Drive was to be widened in 1973, the house was in the direct path of the new four-lane highway.
 The Plainfield Township Board was persuaded to save the historic site and/or the house.
 The house was moved west to an open field belonging to the Michigan Department of Natural Resources.
 The Township created a Historical Committee to determine its future use.
 On August 24, 1976, the house was moved to the Briggs property further west on West River Road.
 The use of the house has been decided: Rivers Museum near the confluence of the Rogue and Grand Rivers.
-Since the Hyser House was the last remaining building of the Village, it was decided to select this site within the original village boundaries.
+Since the Hyser House was the last remaining home of the Village, it was decided to select this site near the original village boundaries.

 Inside, the house has an open stairway rising along the North wall with a lovely banister rail.
 A hallway runs the length of the north side of the house past the stairs.
 The rest of the downstairs consists of three rooms; sitting room, doctor’s office and kitchen.
 Upstairs is a short hallway that opens into two bedrooms and a sewing room/nursery.
 The entire house speaks of a time when homes were built with craftsmanship and care.

 The adaptive reuse of the house as a museum is especially appropriate since the Grand and Rogue Rivers played such an important part in the Village’s existence.
 The Township Board’s agreement to restore the Hyser House shows their commitment to preserving the era and history of Plainfield Village and its history.